 At COP21, expectations were high for efforts toward the introduction of energy systems that are not only more low carbon but also more efficient.
-However, as was also introduced in IEA WEO-2015, world energy consumption in the future will be driven primarily by India, China, Africa, the Middle East, and Southeast Asia.
+However, as was seen at COP 22, all participant countries must ensure that advances are materializing not only in words, but also in real progress.
+Indeed, as was also introduced in IEA WEO-2015, world energy consumption in the future will be driven primarily by India, China, Africa, the Middle East, and Southeast Asia.
 It is predicted that energy consumption will increase by one-third of present consumption by 2040, and that the entire increase will be due to consumption in non-OECD countries.
 The reduction of energy consumption in OECD countries is the result of demographic changes, economic structure changes, and growing efficiency.
-By 2040, energy consumption is expected to decrease by 15% in Europe, 12% in Japan, and

-3% in the U.S. With the world population expected to continue growing in the future, the center of energy consumption is shifting from developed countries to newly developing countries.
+By 2040, energy consumption according to the International Energy Agency is expected to decrease by 15% in Europe, 12% in Japan, and 3% in the U.S. With the world population expected to continue growing in the future, the majority of energy consumption is shifting from developed countries to newly developing countries.
 While the export of shale gas by the U.S. is expected in the long run, aggressive resource development by state-owned companies in newly developing countries is currently being witnessed and competition for resources is becoming fierce.